Spread of the corona virus in the United StatesCurrently: 17.5 new infections per day per 100,000 inhabitants

-The inhabitants of the United States are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 21st, 2020, 8273304 infected persons and 221066 deaths have been reported in the country.
-The first confirmed infections were reported on January 21st, 2020, which is the date of the official notification.
+By April 19th, 2021, 31670846 infected persons and 567216 deaths have been reported in the country.
+The first confirmed infections were reported in January 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on July 25th with 78,427 new infected persons.

 Weight and size